sabman/aicasts.com/011-mobilitydb.md

 CREATE INDEX Paths_start_vid_end_vid_idx ON Paths USING BTREE(start_vid, end_vid);
 ```

 After creating the `Paths` table, we set the query to be sent to `pgRouting` depending on whether we have want to compute the fastest or the shortest paths between two nodes.
 The generator uses the parameter `P_PGROUTING_BATCH_SIZE` to determine the maximum number of paths we compute in a single call to `pgRouting`.
+This parameter is set to 10,000 by default.
+Indeed, there is limit in the number of paths that `pgRouting` can compute in a single call and this depends in the available **memory** of the computer.